Playa d’en Bossa, the longest beach on the island.

-The arrival of Ushuaia in 2011 followed, by the Hard Rock Hotel Ibiza in 2014 brought daytime pool parties up to a new level of excess, with superstar DJ’s playing to packed poolside crowds from midday to midnight, before the late night crowds kick in and cross the road over to Space.
+The arrival of Ushuaia in 2011 followed, by the Hard Rock Hotel Ibiza in 2014 brought daytime pool parties up to a new level of excess, with superstar DJ’s playing to packed poolside crowds from midday to midnight, before the late-night crowds kick in and cross the road over to Space.

-The last few years have also seen the exponential rise of the über beach club, where what were once simple shoreline chiringuitos have developed into the glossiest of venues where guests can book a VIP daybed on the sand (for a few hundered euros in high season!) and relax in style while being served gourmet food and cocktails throughout the day.
+The last few years have also seen the exponential rise of the über beach club, where what was once simple shoreline chiringuitos have developed into the glossiest of venues where guests can book a VIP daybed on the sand (for a few hundred euros in high season!) and relax in style while being served gourmet food and cocktails throughout the day.

-The vibe is high-voltage, fun-loving and oh so glamourous!
-Pretty much every venue now has an adjoining boutique stocked with designer label kaftans and jewellery, and there are even pop-up beauty salons for that vital blow-dry or manicure to seamlessly transform the well-groomed clientele from daytime beach chic ready for a night on the town.
+The vibe is high-voltage, fun-loving, and oh so glamourous!
+Pretty much every venue now has an adjoining boutique stocked with designer label kaftans and jewelry, and there are even pop-up beauty salons for that vital blow-dry or manicure to seamlessly transform the well-groomed clientele from daytime beach-chic ready for a night on the town.

-While some Ibiza purists despair of the VIP culture so prevalent in Playa den Bossa, it shows no sign of abaiting and continues to attract record crowds every summer, as the whole resort feels like one huge party which is exactly what many island visitors want!
+While some Ibiza purists despair of the VIP culture so prevalent in Playa d’en Bossa, it shows no sign of abaiting and continues to attract record crowds every summer, as the whole resort feels like one huge party which is exactly what many island visitors want!

-Playa den Bossa’s summer spirit is really something unique and its proximity to Ibiza Town makes it a continually popular choice of holiday location, which is why we have so many villas in the vicinity to choose from!
+Playa d’en Bossa’s summer spirit is really something unique and its proximity to Ibiza Town makes it a continually popular choice of holiday location, which is why we have so many villas in the vicinity to choose from!

-Check out our range of villas in and around Playa den Bossa by clicking here
+Check out our range of villas in and around Playa d’en Bossa by clicking here

 Read our complete guides for more detailed information: